moysis01/CreditcardFraudDetection/README.md

    git clone https://github.com/path/creditcardfrauddetection.git
    cd creditcardfrauddetection

-2. **Create and activate a virtual environment:** python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-2. **Install the required dependencies:** pip install -r requirements.txt

 **Usage**
 To run the project, follow these steps:

 1. **Prepare the dataset:**

-Place your dataset (e.g., creditcard.csv) in the Dataset-Approved directory.
+Place your dataset (e.g., creditcard.csv) in a disired directory and locate it through main.py

 2. **Configure the settings:**